pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 	int x	= list.get(0)

-The typechecker thus gives a lot of guarantees about yout code, even before running a single line of code.
-The strongest guarantee it offers, is that the code will not crash due to type errors, as above.
-Also, having precise typing information, the compiler can optimize more.
+The typechecker thus gives a lot of guarantees about your code, even before running a single line of it.
+The strongest guarantee the typechecker gives is that code will not crash due to type errors.
+Furthermore, having precise type information gives other benefits, such as compiler optimizations, code suggestions, ease of refactoring, ...

 However, this typechecker has a cost to the programmer.
 First, types should be stated explicitly.
 Second, some valid programs can't be written anymore.
 Thirdly, it slows down programming.
 While typechecking is a good tool in the long run to maintain larger programs, it is a burden when creating small programs.

-Often, programs start their life as a small _proof of concept_ in a dynamic language.
-When more features are requested, the program steadily grows beyond a point it would benefit from having a static checker - but becomes to expensive to rewrite in a statically typed language.
+Per result, programs often start their life as a small _proof of concept_ in a dynamic language.
+When more features are requested, the program steadily grows beyond the point it can do without static typechecker - but when it's already to cumbersome and expensive to rewrite it in a statically typed language.

  Gradual typesystems
 ----------------------

-However, static versus dynamic typing shouldn't be a binary choice.
+However, static or dynamic typing shouldn't be a binary choice.
 By using a _gradual_ type system, some parts of the code might be statically typed - giving all the guarantees and checks of a static programming language; while other parts can dynamically typed - giving more freedom and speed to development.
 This means that the developer has the best of both worlds and can migrate the codebase either way as needed: